eyereasoner/eye/reasoning/arcus/crypto/README.md

-# 🔐 Crypto Hashing in eyelet
+# 🔐 Crypto Hashing in arcus

-This eyelet logic program demonstrates how to compute **cryptographic hashes** (MD5, SHA-1, SHA-256, SHA-512) from a string literal using N3 Logic and the `crypto:` vocabulary.
+This arcus logic program demonstrates how to compute **cryptographic hashes** (MD5, SHA-1, SHA-256, SHA-512) from a string literal using N3 Logic and the `crypto:` vocabulary.

 It simulates typical data transformation steps useful in **authentication**, **integrity checking**, and **data fingerprinting** within RDF-based systems.